Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Introduction

-Besides imposing constraints, including collision penalties in cost functions is also widely used for collision avoidance.
+\paragraph{Penalty-Based Collision Avoidance} Including collision penalties in cost functions is also widely used for collision avoidance.
 The artificial potential field is proposed in~\cite{Khatib1985}.
 In CHOMP~\cite{Ratliff2009} and STOMP~\cite{Kalakrishnan2011}, the objective function combines an obstacle cost and performance terms that, for example, encourage smooth trajectories.
 CHOMP uses a covariant gradient descent method while STOMP employs a derivative-free stochastic optimization to minimize the cost functions.
-The \gls{teb} method~\cite{Roesmann2017} locally optimizes the trajectory with respect to execution time and separation from obstacles, penalizing constraint violations quadratically.
+The \gls{teb} method~\cite{Roesmann2017} optimizes the trajectory with respect to execution time and separation from obstacles, penalizing constraint violations quadratically.
 The authors of~\cite{Liang2024} use separating hyperplanes to keep robot links and obstacles apart.
-Barrier functions that penalize the penetration relative to these planes are added to the objective function.
+Barrier functions that penalize penetration relative to these planes are added to the objective function.
 By leveraging an efficient matrix factorization, the Hessian matrix can be computed efficiently.

-While unconstrained optimization problems are typically easier to solve, using large penalty weights can lead to numerical ill-conditioning~\cite[Section 17.1]{Nocedal2006}.
-Moreover, smooth penalty functions provide only a (soft) approximation of the constraints.
+While unconstrained optimization problems are typically easier to solve, setting a large penalty weight can lead to numerical ill-conditioning~\cite[Section 17.1]{Nocedal2006}.
+Moreover, smooth penalty functions provide only (soft) approximations of the constraints.
 Quadratic penalties, for example, would allow constraint violations~\cite{Han1979}, and log-barrier functions often lead to unnecessary additional clearances.